caiomcg/Sorting/README.md

 Make Test will call the software with multiple test cases.
 **To see the results and the input files look at the samples directory.**

-Input files are simple txt containing integer numbers.
+Input files are simple .txt containing integer numbers.
 Output files follow the pattern: input_name + algorithm + out.

 Eg.: Input: input1.txt; Output: input1.selection.out